faassen/secretweblog_zola/content/posts/curious-case-of-quentell.md

 Now Rudolf Wolf is apparently a Dutch designer, not German as the name might suggest.
 The Bauhaus period had its heyday before he was 14 years old.
-I can't find evidence of him doing the interior design of Munich's National Theatre, but there was another a Rudolf Wolf who was a typeface designer who died in Munich in 1940, and a Rudolf Wolf who was a Munich painter.
+I can't find evidence of him doing the interior design of Munich's National Theatre, but there was another Rudolf Wolf who was a typeface designer who died in Munich in 1940, and a Rudolf Wolf who was a Munich painter.
 Nor can I find evidence the Dutch furniture designer Rudolf Wolf became a professor in Germany.
 But there was a Swiss astronomy professor [Rudolf